-Essentially, an architect is a designer, trained and licensed to work on the planning and design of buildings.
+An architect is someone who loves to design, and is specifically trained and licensed to work on the planning and design of buildings.
 The facets of an architect's role are as varied and fascinating as their work; these are professionals who lead the process of creating functional spaces, from concept and design to a full realization of those designs.

-Architects are not just involved in the design of a building.
+An architect is not just involved in the design of a building.
 As a licensed professional they are also responsible for public safety and overseeing of projects.
 Their role is important in every stage of the building's construction, from the initial concept to the opening ceremony when the building is complete.
-Beyond completion they often remain involved in a project as buildings evolve to incorporate new surroundings and ideas.
+Beyond completion, an architect often remains involved in a project as buildings evolve to incorporate new surroundings and ideas.

-Most states in the U.S. require architects to be trained in a program approved by the National Architectural Accrediting Board (NAAB).
+Most states in the U.S. require an architect to be trained in a program approved by the National Architectural Accrediting Board (NAAB).
 The programs offered are a Bachelor of Architecture, Master of Architecture or Doctor of Architecture.
-The majority of Architects in Canada complete a bachelor's or master's degree in architecture from a university program approved by the Canadian Architectural Certification Board (CACB).
+The majority of architects in Canada complete a bachelor's or master's degree in architecture from a university program approved by the Canadian Architectural Certification Board (CACB).
 Another way to become an architect in Canada is through the apprenticeship offered through the RAIC Syllabus Program.

 Good architects are leaders of projects, so good team working, communication and leadership skills are all essential to success.